umairsaif133/Vehicles-Detection/README.md

 # Vehicles-Detection
-Vehicles detection with improved YOLOv5 and OCR
+Vehicle detection with improved YOLOv5 and OCR
+In an unconstrained Environment